Jeremy Henderson: Work

 Henderson began "Palinurus in Soho" in 1991, a series of 12 paintings depicting night time rooftop scenes across London, painted from an attic in Kingly Street.
 Exhibited at the Anna Bornholt Gallery in 1992, ten of the series were acquired by a single private collector.
+The other two are in a private collection in London, together with a number of Henderson’s other works.

 Around 2000 Henderson became more influenced by Greek and Irish symbolism, in particular White Island, the Book of Kells and Sheela na gig, reflected in much of the art produced from this time onward.
 In 2001 Henderson created a set of enamel Manuscripts for the William Jefferson Clinton Centre in Enniskillen.
 Henderson was interested in enamelling because of the possibilities that it offered to him as a colourist and in the behaviour of gestural mark-making.
 The process was made possible when he was introduced to Andrew Morley, the authority on enamel sign making.

 Henderson's work is held in the private collection of the entrepreneur Vincent Ferguson, owner of Fitzwilton Plc and Independent News & Media PLC.
 His work held in the Smurfit Art Collection of Smurfit Kappa Group.